sshukul/MoaiSpriter/README.md

 - Sprite Z-Index changes within animation (Added in 1.0.3)
 - Timeline linked Sound Effects (Added in 1.0.3)
 - Character maps (Added in 1.0.4)
+- Rudimentary support for non-linear animation curves like Quadratic, Cubic etc. (Added in 1.0.5)

 ## Upcoming features (not yet available):
 - Variables